-For Fall 2020, DSS Test Proctoring Services will not administer any tests on campus nor online.
-Faculty are encouraged to utilize the Assessment Tools available through ITL.
+At this time DSS Test Proctoring Services is not administering exams on campus or online.
+Faculty are encouraged to utilize the Assessment Tools available through Instructional Teaching and Learning (ITL).
 If you need additional support, please email [email protected].

 Many students who are registered with DSS receive extended time on exams as a disability accommodation.
-We understand that the implementation of extended time is a complex process that involves collaboration between students and faculty.
+We understand that the implementation of extended time involves collaboration between students and faculty.
 This guide is meant to offer assistance with that process.

 Students who receive extended time on exams are not “DSS students.”
 They are university students like any other whose academic work is coordinated and lead by their faculty.
 The implementation of the extended time accommodation is a shared responsibility between Disability Support Services and university faculty.

 Therefore, we request that faculty make every reasonable effort to coordinate the implementation of the extended time accommodation directly with their students or within their home departments.
 This may include timed exams completed through an online learning management system (e.g., Blackboard), administered remotely and monitored live by a proctor via Zoom, exams administered by another proctoring service(e.g.,Examify), or in-person when appropriate.
 Disability Support Services should only be contacted in cases where faculty and students cannot arrange the accommodation directly.

 Understand that DSS does not operate an official testing facility.
 Our space is limited to an office suite, and we are responsible for coordinating support for undergraduate, graduate, law, medical, distance education, and professional students alike.

 Please seek testing support through this office only when all other options have been exhausted.

 When students provide their letter that lists extended time as an accommodation, talk with them about the circumstances under which you will be able to provide that accommodation directly.
 These students are not required to take their exams through DSS’s test proctoring services, and we genuinely advocate that they take their exams with their classmates whenever possible to ensure an equivalent exam experience.